top of page

 • Dobby – Devon Rex

 Dr. Pike has been caring for patients for well over 20 years.
 After graduating from Colorado State University in 2003, she was commissioned as a Captain in the US Army Veterinary Corps.
-There, she was the head veterinarian for her base’s small veterinary clinic, caring for 200 Customs and Border Protection horses, and 15 Military Working Dogs.
-It was Dr. Pike's experiences with Military Working Dogs struggling with PTSD after returning from deployment that originally piqued her interest in veterinary behavior.
-After leaving active duty, Dr. Pike was able to further her love for behavior as a civilian, by continuing her work with MWDs at Joint Base Andrews near Washington, DC.
+There, she was the head veterinarian for her base’s veterinary clinic, and she took care of over 200 horses (Customs and Border Protection, US Forestry, and a ceremonial Cavalry unit) and 15 Military Working Dogs (Fort Huachuca and Davis-Monthan Air Force bases).
+It was Dr. Pike's experiences with Military Working Dogs struggling with PTSD after returning from deployments to Iraq and Afghanistan that originally piqued her interest in veterinary behavior.
+After leaving active duty, Dr. Pike was able to further her love for behavior as a civilian, teaching puppy socialization classes at the veterinary practices where she saw patients.

 As her love for behavior blossomed, she began her residency program.
-Under the mentorship of Dr. Debra Horwitz, Dr. Pike spent three years seeing behavior cases, taking additional college courses in psychology and advanced animal sciences, completing her research on thunderstorm phobias, and studying for the grueling two day board examination.
-In October 2015, she became one of fewer than 100 Board Certified Veterinary Behaviorists in the world.
+Under the mentorship of Dr. Debra Horwitz, DACVB, Dr. Pike spent three years seeing behavior cases, taking additional college courses in psychology and advanced animal sciences, completing her research on thunderstorm phobias, and studying for the grueling two-day board examination.
+In October 2015, she became one of fewer than 70 Board Certified Veterinary Behaviorists in the world.
+The American College of Veterinary Behaviorists is now proud to have over 100 boarded veterinarians.

 ALP.png